Board Certified Plastic Surgeon

-First of all, to be considered for plastic surgery, a patient has to have a disproportionate or deformed body or facial part that can be easily and safely improved or repaired with minimal risk of side effects.
-The patient’s complaints have to match what I see on examination and the patient has to be of sound, mind, and body.
+First of all, to be considered for plastic surgery, a patient has to have a disproportionate or deformed facial element that can be easily and safely improved or repaired with minimal risk of side effects.
+The patient’s complaints have to match what I see on examination and the patient has to be of sound mind and body.
 So, I would dissuade a patient from having any procedure, whether it is surgical or not, if I felt they did not meet this criteria.

 What do you think the future holds for plastic surgery?

 Wow!
 Terrific question.
 The great thing about my career is the seemingly, never-ending quest for procedures that give better results with less downtime and fewer side effects.
-I now have more options than ever before to offer my patients in order to rejuvenate an aged face or contour a body part.
+I now have more options than ever before to offer my patients in order to rejuvenate an aged face or perform detailed contouring.
 I believe that as long as the demand continues to grow, more technological advancements and improved surgical techniques will continue to be produced.
 It is important though, to always be a skeptic at first.
 Make sure that as a patient and as a provider of these services, not to jump in the water until the temperature and quality has been vetted.